qgrid/ng/docs/column.generation.md

 > Note that array is converted to string joined by semicolon

 User should set attribute generation on q-grid:columns element.
 This supports values ```deep|shallow``` and switches on appropriate mode.
-Generation'll work in deep mode if user doesn't pass parameters.
+One of this must be set for correct work.

 ## Examples